-The Federal President is the Commander-in-chief (Oberbefehlshaber) of the AAF (Art.
+The Federal President is the Commander-in-chief of the Austrian Armed Forces (AAF, Art.
 80 Federal Constitutional law).
-The authority to dispose (Verfügungsbefugnis) of the AAF is divided between the Federal President and the Minister of Defence and Sports.
-The power of order (Befehlsgewalt) over the AAF is given to the Minister of Defence and Sports.
+The authority to dispose the AAF is divided between the Federal President and the Minister of Defence and Sports.
+The power of order over the AAF is given to the Minister of Defence and Sports.